 On the other hand, you may find that you enjoy having even more control over your flight schedule, and you might like being the one to make the go or no-go decision.
 Often times, those who are afraid of flying are more comfortable when they’re at the controls because they know what’s happening and they’re in charge of the situation.

 Whether you become the pilot of your own airplane or just sit in the back and relax, a small business aircraft will save you loads of time and energy.
 Buying an aircraft for business purposes is a decision that most people do not regret.

 Why Your Small Business Needs a Small Aircraft

 No, not a business jet.
 A small airplane.
 When we think of a business aircraft, we usually think of an ultra-luxurious business jet.
 But for most small businesses, a jet is a bit overkill.
-You don’t need a Falcon 5X or a Bombardier long range jet to get the job done.
+You don’t need a Falcon 5X or a Bombardier long-range jet to get the job done.
 There are numerous small aircraft that will do the same job for a lot less of an investment.
 Take the Cirrus SR22, for example.

 Or a Beechcraft Baron.
 Or a Pilatus PC-12.
 Even the venerable Cessna 172.
 Depending on your specific travel needs (and, let’s face it - your desire to look cool) you could definitely save time and money with a small business airplane.
-But be careful - owning an airplane can result in a slight (er… enormous) obsession with aviation.
+But be careful—owning an airplane can result in a slight (er… enormous) obsession with aviation.

 If you have a small business with employees or customers in a variety of locations, a business aircraft might make sense.
 But it doesn’t need to be fancy.
-A four-seater aircraft can still usually get you places quicker than an airliner, and is almost always faster than driving.
+A four-seater aircraft can still usually get you places quicker than an airliner and is almost always faster than driving.

-And if you do want to make an impression with your airplane, there a number of small airplanes that are simple and practical without sacrificing comfort and luxury.
+And if you do want to make an impression with your airplane, there are a number of small airplanes that are simple and practical without sacrificing comfort and luxury.
 Do you think you need a business aircraft?
 Here are a few reasons you might.